Harvard-ACMG/cannon-env/bin/README.md

 cmake-mode.el
 ncl.el
 yaml-mode.el
+kpp.el
 ```
+- Emacs configuration files (written in emacs-lisp) that adds
-- Adds customizations to Emacs for viewing CMake, NCL, and NCL files.
+  customizations for viewing CMake, NCL, YAML, and KPP files.
+  This will colorize the text according the specifications in
+  the .emacs file.